 Boehringer Ingelheim has been an ongoing supporter of the MJA Awards and was also our principal sponsor for the 2015 and 2016 awards.

-At this year’s awards, Professor Klaus Dugi, the UK Managing Director and Medical Director of Boehringer Ingelheim presented the award for Broadcast Journalist of the Year to Rowan Deacon from BBC Two for his “powerful” piece How to Die.
+At the 2016 awards, Professor Klaus Dugi, the UK Managing Director and Medical Director of Boehringer Ingelheim presented the award for Broadcast Journalist of the Year to Rowan Deacon from BBC Two for his “powerful” piece How to Die.
 Thomas Moore of Sky News was highly commended for his report on a clinical trial of treatment to cure paedophiles.

 Professor Dugi also presented Steve Connor of the Independent with the trophy for News Story of the Year, for a general audience.